 Another weekly focal point are guests who speak on informative topics.
 Recently, a Care Match America representative spoke about its new website for assisting seniors to find great health care and assisted living communities.
 Also, several weeks ago, a representative of Home Helpers, a home health care agency, spoke about how veteran seniors can obtain VA pensions and afford quality care.

 Do you want to stay updated on Senior Center events?
 Follow the monthly newsletter.

 When you want to go to the Center, it is great to use the Bristol Community Organization (BCO) shuttle.
 For Bristol residents, it is just $50 annually for free rides around town.
 This includes delivery to and daily pick up from the Senior Center.
 For more information, see their link.

-For coordinating all these amazing services, we should all thank two extraordinary staff leaders.
+For coordinating all these amazing senior care services available in Bristol, Connecticut, we should all thank two extraordinary staff leaders.
 Patti Tomascak is the Senior Center Director.
 Jason Krueger is her assistant.
 For 17 years, they worked together for Bristol Parks and Recreation.
 Patti began leading the Senior Center in 2013, and she recruited Jason over to join her.
 Their combined energy, creativity, and vision enlivens the lives of thousands of seniors.
 An estimated 3,500 people visit the Center each year.
 For out-of-town residents, annual membership is $40.
 For Bristol residents, membership is free.
 The way Bristol cares for its seniors makes me feel proud to live here.
 The Center is an inspiration.